 The 3-in-1 vaccine

 A booster dose of tetanus/diphtheria and polio (Td/IPV(polio)) - without whooping cough (pertussis) or Hib - is also offered at age 13-18 years.
 This is sometimes called the teenager or 'school leaver' booster.
 It is now a 3-in-1 injection.

-If your child has not had their routine immunisations at the correct time, they can usually 'catch up'.
+If a child has not had their routine immunisations at the correct time, they can usually 'catch up'.
 Doses and timings of 'catch-up' can vary, depending on age and previous immunisations.
-Your doctor or practice nurse will advise you about this.
+A practice nurse will be able to advise about this.

 Most of these injections above are given along with others as part of the immunisation schedule.